 Soon after, new businesses slowly started to take shape.
 Midtown Tavern became the only restaurant of its kind in the area, Universal Athletics relocated from downtown to the old IGA building on North 7th and City Brew opened up its 3rd Bozeman location on the same block.
 In 2018, the run-down Rainbow Hotel underwent a major facelift and reopened as the hip, mid-century modern style RSVP Motel.

-Fast-forward to early 2019, and there are several plans on the table that will dramatically shape the area now known as Midtown:
+Fast-forward to 2019, and there are plans on the table for concert venues, breweries, apartment buildings and condos that will all dramatically shape the area now known as Midtown.

 The ELM - Logjam Concert Venue